Tusharyadav147/Spark-Using-Python/README.md

-﻿# pyspark-jupyter-notebook
+﻿# pyspark-jupyter-note
-Spark with python on google colab.
+Spark using python.
+SparkSQL, SparkMLlib, SparkRDD all basic actions and transformations operations.